ReDI-School/js-berlin-2024-spring/lesson15.md

 ### Task 2

-Create a new graph of the forcast of the new hourly temperature in Berlin for the next 3 days.
+Create a new graph of the forecast of the new hourly temperature in Berlin for the next 3 days.

 you can fetch the data by using the following URL